-- THE importance of wide range candles is that they are one of the few places a chart where supply and demand can be both identified and measure i.e. wide range bars are occur from the supply and demand zone.
-I mean you can easily identify supply and demand zone observing trend candle
+- The importance of wide range candles is that they are one of the few places on a chart where supply and demand can be both identified and measured i.e. wide range bars occur from the supply and demand zone.
+I mean you can easily identify supply and demand zone by observing trend candle

 Let me explain to you